 The recipe for this Mediterranean take on the Tequila Sunrise comes to us from the New York City restaurant Molyvos.
 Try using a Greek honey infused with thyme or rosemary for a more pronounced floral sweetness, or swap out the vodka for ouzo for an intoxicating punch of licorice flavor.

-In a highball glass, muddle seven of the quartered grapefruit slices together with mint and honey.
+- To make the cocktail: In a highball glass, muddle seven of the quartered grapefruit slices together with mint and honey.
 Fill with ice; add vodka, juice, and Campari and stir.
 Garnish with remaining quarter slice of grapefruit and additional mint leaves.